 Driftwood is a wonderful material to add a feeling of relaxed coastal charm.
 Choose furniture crafted from driftwood such as a coffee table or open shelving.
 Position a sailing boat on your mantelpiece, arrange pebbles and wood in a corner of the room for relaxed coastal chic.

-1. Modern coastal living room with contemporary furniture
+5. Fashion a modern coastal living room with contemporary furniture

 Subtle and sophisticated is the key here.
 This coastal scheme is a fine example of how a grown-up take on the look helps to keep it elegant.
 In this living space the minimal presence of coastal is what makes it work.
 An injection of inky blue accessories alongside natural seagrass textures is just enough of a nod to maritime style.